piotr-oles/rsql/packages/ast/README.md

 const LT_VERBOSE = "=lt=";
 const GT_VERBOSE = "=gt=";

-const CanonicalComparisionOperators = [EQ, NEQ, LE, GE, LT, GT, IN, OUT];
+const CanonicalComparisonOperators = [EQ, NEQ, LE, GE, LT, GT, IN, OUT];
-const VerboseComparisionOperators = [LE_VERBOSE, GE_VERBOSE, LT_VERBOSE, GT_VERBOSE];
+const VerboseComparisonOperators = [LE_VERBOSE, GE_VERBOSE, LT_VERBOSE, GT_VERBOSE];
-const ComparisionOperators = [...CanonicalComparisionOperators, ...VerboseComparisionOperators];
+const ComparisonOperators = [...CanonicalComparisonOperators, ...VerboseComparisonOperators];

-function isComparisionOperator(candidate, operator?): boolean;
+function isComparisonOperator(candidate, operator?): boolean;
 ```

-Defines built-in comparision operators and `isComparisionOperator` function which checks if given candidate
+Defines built-in comparison operators and `isComparisonOperator` function which checks if given candidate
-is a valid `ComparisionOperator`.
+is a valid `ComparisonOperator`.
 Additionally you can pass `operator` argument which checks if
 given candidate equals operator from a semantic perspective - so for example
-`isComparisionOperator(candidate, LE)` will give you the same result as `isComparisionOperator(candidate, LE_VERBOSE)`
+`isComparisonOperator(candidate, LE)` will give you the same result as `isComparisonOperator(candidate, LE_VERBOSE)`

 #### `LogicOperator`